fauziaiqbal/Translingo/README.md

 ## Simple Steps Break down:
 ### How to Run
-1. Clone repo (method below)
+1. Download this repo zip file by clicking on the green button on top right saying <>code.
+A drop down will occour now click on Download ZIP.
+Then extract on desktop and arrange the files as shown above.
+2. Install python and pip.
-2. cd backend && pip install -r requirements.txt && python app.py
+3. cd Desktop\translator-app\backend && pip install -r requirements.txt && python app.py
-3. cd frontend && yarn install && yarn start
+4. cd Desktop\translator-app\frontend && yarn install && yarn start

 ## Explaination
 ### 1. Clone the project